How can my professional qualification be recognised?

 If your professional qualification is not recognised, there may be other options.

 The Federal Employment Agency can help you with this.
 Contact us if you are looking for a route to Germany that matches your professional qualifications.
-More information: Advice and support
+For more information, please see page Advice and support

 You might also consider undergoing a vocational training programme in Germany.
 With such a programme, you learn a specific profession.
 The advantage: A vocational training programme completed in Germany is recognised throughout Germany.
-For more information, visit the website Undergoing a vocational training programme in Germany.
+For more information, please see the page Undergoing a vocational training programme in Germany.

 The letter with your results will indicate which expertise and skills you are still lacking.
 In most cases, you can compensate for these in Germany.

 You can take special tests or practical measures.
-These often incur costs.
+These often incurs costs.
+For more information, please see the page Anerkennung in Deutschland: What happens after the notice?

 Once you have submitted all the necessary documents, a decision should usually be made within 3 months.
 In difficult cases, this period can be extended once.